Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 North Carolina Stats and Trends

-- In North Carolina's nine games this year, it has four wins against the spread.
+- North Carolina has played nine games, with four wins against the spread.

-- North Carolina's games this year have gone over the total in six out of nine opportunities (66.7%).
+- North Carolina's games this season have eclipsed the over/under six times in nine opportunities (66.7%).

 - When North Carolina scores more than 22.7 points, it is 4-3 against the spread and 5-2 overall.

-- In games that North Carolina totals over 345 yards, the team is 4-5 against the spread and 5-4 overall.
+- North Carolina is 4-5 against the spread and 5-4 overall when the team churns out over 345 yards.

-- The Tar Heels have 12 giveaways this season, while the Panthers have 14 takeaways .
+- This year the Tar Heels have 12 turnovers, two fewer than the Panthers have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.